 Fuerteventura Travel Report 2026: Kitesurfing & Beaches

-My Fuerteventura travel report First-hand account: Two weeks in a campervan on the windiest Canary Island, with kite equipment on the roof and a drone in my backpack.
+My firsthand Fuerteventura travelogue: Two weeks in a campervan on the windiest of the Canary Islands, with kite equipment on the roof and a drone in my backpack.
 Fuerteventura isn't the island that greets you with lush tropical greenery – it captivates you with rugged volcanic landscapes, endless sandy beaches, and a wind that, for kitesurfers like me, is paradise.
-In this Fuerteventura travel report I'll show you why this island is far more than just a package holiday destination, which Fuerteventura beaches you absolutely mustn't miss and why Kitesurfing in Fuerteventura It's one of the best experiences you can have in Europe.
+In this Fuerteventura travelogue, I'll show you why this island is far more than just a package holiday destination, which Fuerteventura beaches you absolutely shouldn't miss, and why kitesurfing in Fuerteventura is one of the best experiences you can have in Europe.

-- Wind guarantee: Trade winds blow almost daily from April to October at 20-30 knots, water temperature 18-23 °C all year round — one of the most reliable kitesurfing spots worldwide.
+- Trade winds blow almost daily from April to October at 20-30 knots, water temperature 18-23 °C all year round — one of the most reliable kitesurfing spots worldwide.

-- Top beaches: Playa de Sotavento with lagoon, Cofete (12 km wild), El Cotillo Los Lagos, Corralejo dunes and Popcorn Beach — 150 km of coastline, much of it unspoiled.
+- Playa de Sotavento with lagoon, Cofete (12 km wild), El Cotillo Los Lagos, Corralejo dunes and Popcorn Beach — 150 km of coastline, much of it unspoiled.

 Whether you're coming as a kitesurfer, a vanlife explorer, or simply looking for the most spectacular landscapes in the Canary Islands – this guide will have you perfectly prepared.
-Plus, it includes my honest opinions.
-Fuerteventura tips about costs, the best kite spots, rental cars and the places that most tourists overlook.
+It also includes my honest Fuerteventura tips on costs, the best kitesurfing spots, car rentals, and the places most tourists miss.

 Fuerteventura travel report: Why the island of eternal winds is so compelling

 Fuerteventura is the second largest of the Canary Islands and also the oldest – over 20 million years of geological history have shaped a landscape that reminds you of Mars, were it not for the absurdly turquoise sea.
-What makes the island special for me: The Trade winds The wind blows here from April to October with a reliability that is unparalleled worldwide.
+What makes the island so special for me is that the trade winds blow here from April to October with a reliability that is unparalleled worldwide.
 For kitesurfers, this means you can count on 20-30 knots almost every day.

-But even if you don't kitesurf, Fuerteventura has its merits: over 150 kilometers of coastline, much of it unspoiled beaches.
+But even if you don't kitesurf, Fuerteventura has plenty to offer: over 150 kilometers of coastline, much of it unspoiled beaches.
 The dune landscape in the north is a UNESCO Biosphere Reserve.
-And the Inland volcanic crater The scenery is so dramatic that film crews regularly shoot here.
+And the volcanic craters inland are so dramatic that film crews regularly shoot here.
 Compared to Tenerife or Gran Canaria, Fuerteventura is significantly quieter – here you often have entire bays to yourself.

 I visited the island in May/June 2025 and explored it by campervan – a decision I highly recommend.
 The freedom of waking up on the beach in the morning and finding yourself in a volcanic landscape in the afternoon is priceless.
 If you love similar island adventures, check out my Lanzarote travelogue and my Gran Canaria Guide to.